Success

 Ever wondered where our modern education system originated?

-It traces back to a private meeting in 1902, held at the Rockefeller estate.
-That meeting led to the creation of the General Education Board.
+Well, it traces back to a private meeting in 1902, held at the Rockefeller estate.

-But here’s something to think about: while many assumed the government was solely in control, the dynamics had subtly shifted.
-Now, big business also had influence.
+But here’s something to think about - many assumed the government was solely in control, but the dynamics had subtly shifted.

 The Prussian Blueprint for Obedience

-Let’s rewind to the Prussian Empire.
+Let’s rewind a little to the Prussian Empire.

 The answer they came up with?

 An education system built on obedience and compliance.
-No room for questions, just follow orders.

 Philosopher Johann Gottlieb Fichte was the architect behind it all.